Initial setup

 More information: Installation of R packages

 Should the above result in the error message installation of package had non-zero exit status, then it means that installation has failed.
 For Windows, you might then additionally have to install Rtools.
 For iOS you might need to install/reset the XCode command-line tools.
-For this purpose, open a Mac terminal window and execute the following:
+For this purpose, you can call the following code in the R console:

-If the installation of R packages still does not work, execute the following:
+If the installation of R packages still does not work, call the following code:

 The emuhelpeR package